npdatax/migration-data/README.md

-   {'date': '2018.8.11', 'place': {'country': 'Belarus', 'city': 'Mozir'}}], 'social_work': [{'date': '2011.10.3', 'work': 'pollution control'}, {'date': '2010.12.7', 'work': 'medical camp'}], 'personal_view': ['Yet, having said that, the companies cannot operate without taking responsibility for their actions.
-  The terms and services page of both Tootle and Pathao mention that they are only ‘a technology company that does not provide or engage in transportation services’.
-It further mentions that ‘the company is not a transportation provider’.
-  These statements make it easier for them to shirk responsibility.
+   {'date': '2018.8.11', 'place': {'country': 'Belarus', 'city': 'Mozir'}}], 'social_work': [{'date': '2011.10.3', 'work': 'pollution control'}, {'date': '2010.12.7', 'work': 'medical camp'}], 'personal_view': ['Yet, having said that, the companies cannot operate without taking responsibility for their actions.The terms and services page of both Tootle and Pathao mention that they are only ‘a technology company that does not provide or engage in transportation services’.
+It further mentions that ‘the company is not a transportation provider’.These statements make it easier for them to shirk responsibility.
 Also, it does not make them liable for the insurance of the rider or the passenger in case of an accident.
 As a service provider, ensuring the safety of customers should be any company’s top priority—especially in the business of transportation.']},
  ```

 ### Data generator